PPML/tabby2/inst/md/readmore.md

 #### Predefined Scenarios

-Tabby2 provides estimates of future TB outcomes for a small number of predefined scenarios, in addition to a base case scenario that assumes continuation of current TB policy and services.
-The tool's predefined scenarios include 5 hypothetical scenarios that reflect a range of changes to latent TB and TB disease testing and treatment, described below.
+Tabby2 provides estimates of future TB outcomes for a small number of predefined scenarios, in addition to a base case scenario that assumes no change in current TB prevention and control activities.
+The tool's predefined scenarios include five hypothetical scenarios that reflect a range of changes to latent TB and TB disease testing and treatment, described below.

--   **TLTBI for New Immigrants**: Provision of LTBI testing and treatment for all new legal immigrants entering the US.
+-   **LTBI treatment for new migrants**: Provision of LTBI testing and treatment for all new legal migrants entering the US.

--   **Improved TLTBI in the United States**: Intensification of the current LTBI targeted testing and treatment policy for high-risk populations, doubling treatment uptake within each risk group compared to current levels, and increasing the fraction cured among individuals initiating LTBI treatment, via a 3-month Isoniazid-Rifapentine drug regimen.
+-   **Improved LTBI treatment in the United States**: Intensification of the current LTBI targeted testing and treatment efforts for high-risk populations, doubling treatment uptake within each risk group compared to current levels, and increasing the percentage cured among individuals initiating LTBI treatment, via a 3-month Isoniazid-Rifapentine drug regimen.

--   **Enhanced Case Detection**: Improved detection of TB cases, such that the duration of untreated disease (time from TB incidence to the initiation of treatment) is reduced by 50%.
+-   **Enhanced case detection**: Improved detection of TB disease cases, such that the duration of untreated disease (time from TB incidence to the initiation of treatment) is reduced by 50%.

--   **Enhanced TB Treatment**: Improved treatment quality for TB disease, such that treatment default, failure rates, and the fraction of individuals receiving an incorrect drug regimen are reduced by 50% from current levels.
+-   **Enhanced TB treatment**: Improved treatment quality for TB disease, such that treatment default, failure rates, and the percentage of individuals receiving an incorrect drug regimen are reduced by 50% from current levels.

--   **All Improvements**: The combination of all intervention scenarios described above.
+-   **All improvements**: The combination of all intervention scenarios described above.

 Each of these scenarios is automatically available when the user chooses